ARKInvest/SolarBatteryBitcoin/README.md

 “Model” worksheet is where the math happens.
 Rows one and two contain notes describing each column.

 “PVWatt simulated Dispatch” worksheet contains the inputs and outputs from NREL’s PVWatts simulation.
 This includes the amount of sun per hour and output of a specific system.

+“Miner Hardware Assumption” worksheet includes the specifications for a mix of Bitcoin mining hardware over a specific year.

 “hashrate + miner revenue” worksheet contains hourly bitcoin network hashrate and mining revenue for 2020.